angular/angularfire/docs/universal/prerendering.md

 },
 ```

-Now when you run `npm run build` you should see prerendered content in your `/public` directory, ready for deployment on Firebase Hosting.
+Now when you run `npm run build` the prerendered content should be available in your `/public` directory, ready for deployment on Firebase Hosting.

-`firebase serve`, `firebase deploy`